Subject-Matter Competency Requirement

 • Social Science

-• For multiple subject credentials, a liberal studies major or another degree that includes coursework in the content areas pursuant to subdivision (b) of Section 44282.
+• For multiple subject credentials, majors in Liberal Studies, Liberal Studies: Urban Education, Liberal Studies: Elementary Education, Liberal Arts, Elementary Education, Interdisciplinary Studies, or another academic degree major that includes coursework in the content areas pursuant to subdivision (b) of Section 44282.

 2. Meeting Subject-Matter Competency via Exam (CSET)